-Our trek to Dhaulagiri base camp (dbc) or around dhaulagiri is a classical trek with 17 days itinerary compared to most walks in this region.
-The particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
-However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 1 Arrived at Kathmandu valley
+Our trek to Dhaulagiri base camp (dbc) or around Dhaulagiri is a classical trek with 17 days itinerary compared to most walks in this region.
+The route is designed for world travelers who wish to hike in a more relaxed manner than take a look at this itinerary.
+However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor-made itinerary.Day 1 Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

 Our trekking guide will come to the hotel in the morning at 6: 00 to pick you with private transport for Beni and will take us about 8 to 9 hours scenic journey.
-Along the journey you will witness some stunning scenery of snow capped Mountains, green hills, rivers in rafting, and villages.
-Beautiful town Pokhara offers some of the great Himalayan view of Annapurna, Machapuchare (shape of fish tail), Dhaulagiri, Lamjung Himal and Manaslu.
+Along the journey, you will witness some stunning scenery of snow-capped mountains, green hills, rivers in rafting, and villages.
+Beautiful town Pokhara offers some of the great Himalayan views of Annapurna, Machapuchare (shape of fishtail), Dhaulagiri, Lamjung Himal and Manaslu.
 Then road leads us next three hours to reach Beni Bazaar (850m).
 Stay overnight in Hotel.

 After breakfast, the trail follow valley broadens and terraced hills develop on both sides of the river and you pass the village of Shahashradhara, cross the Duk Khola and walk through fields arriving at Ratorunga.
 From here the path goes to the narrow valley again and terraces disappear on the river side.
 And then the trail leads us continue to the Dharapani village for overnight at tented.